budlabtm/lib-msg/README.md

 ## Logging

-Module using Google Logging C++ library (see https://github.com/google/glog) as logging system.
-To enable it in your project, add the folloing include:
+The module uses Google Logging C++ library (see https://github.com/google/glog) as a logging system.
+To include it in your project, add the folloing:

 ``` c++
 #include <glog/logging.h>
 ```

-and line at the start of your `main()`:
+and the following line at the start of your `main()`:

 ``` c++
 google::InitGoogleLogging(argv[0]);